Thomson Reuters names new CEO, earnings top estimates

 EARNINGS BEAT

-Operating profit in the quarter rose 60 percent to $216 million.
-On an adjusted basis, earnings in the fourth quarter rose to $185 million, or 37 cents per share, from $102 million, or 19 cents a share a year ago.
+Adjusted earnings in the fourth quarter rose to $216 million or 37 cents per share from $135 million or 19 cents a share a year ago.
 Analysts, on average, expected 33 cents a share, according to IBES from Refinitiv.

 The news and information provider posted a 4% rise in organic revenues to $1.58 billion and showed higher sales in each of its three largest divisions: Legal Professionals, Corporates and Tax & Accounting Professionals.
 The Reuters News division saw organic revenue of $164 million, up 5 percent.